ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/cluster.md

 - `cluster_name` – Name of a cluster that is used to build a set of addresses and connection parameters to remote and local servers.
 - `db.table` or `db`, `table` - Name of a database and a table.
-- `sharding_key` - When insert into cluster function with more than one shard, sharding key needs to be provided.
+- `sharding_key` -  A sharding key if the cluster has more than one shard.
 Optional.

 **Returned value**